-Kenyans were seemingly prepped for the government vitriol against the youth this last Saturday when the Daily Nation published a series of articles on the unrest in the schools.
-The articles were largely defined by reports from the Ministry of Education and principals, who are also civil servants.
+Kenyans were seemingly prepped for the government vitriol against the youth last Saturday when the Daily Nation published a series of articles on the unrest in the schools.
+The articles were dominated by reports from the Ministry of Education and by school principals, who are also civil servants.
 This continues the long standing tradition of the Kenyan media to take little interest in investigative reporting when it comes to education.
-Most media stories that should be of public interest, in terms of analysis of policy, are dominated by either Kenyan governments and the World Bank, and rarely include the voices of the students, teachers, or educational researchers.
+Most media stories on education, which should be of public interest, are dominated by either the Kenyan government or the World Bank, and rarely include the voices of the students, teachers, or educational researchers.

-It also doesn't help, as shown by the stories we've been collecting on school violence at the hashtag #tyrannyof3pc, that a lot of the abuse students receive in form of humiliation is pegged to threats that students must pass exams.
-Combine that anxiety with the mock exams that are supposed to be taking place now, and the promise of relief that would come from watching World Cup, and you have schools with insufficient staff outnumbered by restless students.
+It also doesn't help, as shown by the stories we've been collecting on school violence at the hashtag #tyrannyof3pc, that a lot of the abuse which students receive is pegged to threats that students must pass exams.
+Combine that anxiety with the mock exams that are supposed to be taking place now, and the promise of relief that could come from watching World Cup, and you have schools with insufficient staff outnumbered by restless students.
 Common sense should indicate that with high tensions, the government should be cooling down the temperatures.
 Instead, the current CS has added an extra punitive measure in the name of the almighty exams.
-Clearly, the government has no idea about human nature, and thinks that anxieties are reduced by threats and punishment, rather than empathy to students.
+Clearly, the government has no idea about human nature, and thinks that anxieties are reduced by threats and punishment, rather than by empathy with students.

-That none of these factors were considered in the reports by Daily Nation points to the participation of the Kenya-tta media in fueling the hegemonic discourse of demonizing students as irredemably criminal, rather than empathizing with minors who need education and guidance.
+That none of these factors were considered in the reports by Daily Nation points to the participation of the Kenya-tta media in fueling the hegemonic demonizing of students as irredeemably criminal, rather than to empathy with minors who need education and guidance.